yige-hu/MemoryLeakAnalysis/README.md

   A basic framework for Data-flow analysis.

+- SetOperations.h:

+  Some basic tools for set operations.

 - LeakAnalysis.h:

   A memory-leak analysis.

-- FunctionInfo.so:

-  Print out the function info.

-- MemLeak.cpp:
+- MemLeak.h & cpp:

   The leak pass.

+- * FunctionInfo.so:

+  A auxiliary and independent tool to print out some function i

 Usage: